Sthefanie-neuro/classification-customer-acceptance/README.md

 ## **5. 🚀 Setup & Execution**

 ### **5.1.
 Repository Structure**

-📦 Customer-Personality-Classification
+- `classification_customer_acceptance.ipynb` – Main notebook with all analysis and modeling
-┣ 📜 classification_customer_acceptance.ipynb # Main notebook with all analysis and modeling
+- `README.md` – Project documentation (this file)
-┣ 📜 README.md # Project documentation (this file)
+- `requirements.txt` – Project dependencies

-┗ 📜 requirements.txt # Project dependencies
+---

 ### **5.2.
 Dependencies**
 This project requires Python 3 and the libraries listed in `requirements.txt`.
 You can install them using pip: